Imagine driving peacefully on a bright sunny morning listening to your favourite music and enjoying the scenery around you.

 Replace Cabin Filter

-The main issue with the car’s AC occurs due to poor maintenance.
-It is essential to inspect your car’s air conditioning system from time to time and ensure that it is working properly.
+The main issues that occur with the car’s air conditioning system are due to poor maintenance.
+It is important to check your car’s air conditioning system from time to time and make sure it is working properly.

 There could be several reasons why your car’s AC has started to malfunction and we will discuss these problems in this article.